There are many different reasons why you may be experiencing male hair loss. Below are a few of the reasons:

 STEP 3: Tell your healthcare professional about lifestyle habits or changes that may be related to hair loss

-Although hair loss can be due to genetic factors, remember that there are still other causes of hair loss in men, such as long-term everyday stress and, in more rare cases, a medical condition (perhaps related to your thyroid).
+Although male hair loss can be due to genetic factors, remember that there are still other causes of hair loss in men, such as long-term everyday stress and, in rare cases, a medical condition (perhaps related to your thyroid).

 STEP 4: Inquire if any further testing is necessary